 We may increase the conversion rate for any period of at least 20 days, upon at least 15 days notice, if our Board of Directors determines that the increase would be in our best interest.
 The Board of Directors' determination in this regard will be conclusive.
 We will give holders of notes at least 15 days notice of such an increase in the conversion rate.
-Any increase, however, will not be taken into account for purposes of determining whether the closing price of our common stock exceeds the conversion price by % in connection with an event which otherwise would be a Change of Control as defined below.
+Any increase, however, will not be taken into account for purposes of determining whether the closing price of our common stock exceeds the conversion price by 105% in connection with an event which otherwise would be a Change of Control as defined below.

 We may also increase the conversion rate for the remaining term of the notes or any shorter period in order to avoid or diminish any income tax to any holders of shares of common stock resulting from any dividend or distribution of stock or issuance of rights or warrants to purchase or subscribe for stock or from any event treated as such for income tax purposes.
 If at any time we make a distribution of property to our shareholders that would be taxable to such shareholders as a dividend for United States federal income tax purposes, such as distributions of evidences of indebtedness or assets of Community Health Systems, Inc., but generally not stock dividends on common stock or rights to subscribe for common stock, and, pursuant to the adjustment provisions of the indenture, the number of shares into which notes are convertible is increased, that increase may be deemed for United States federal income tax purposes to be the payment of a taxable dividend to holders of notes; in specified other circumstances, the absence of such an adjustment may result in a taxable dividend to the holders of the common stock.
-See "Summary of Certain U.S. Federal Income Tax Considerations--U.S. Federal Income Taxation of U.S. Holders."
+For a discussion of the tax consequences to you as a result of the adjustment of the conversion rate, see "Certain United States Federal Tax Consequences--United States Holders."